“Ugh I wanna travel but I don’t have any money!”

 Very similar to convenience, comfort kind of covers a wide variety of things you can do.
 For me, sacrificing comfort was staying in hostels or sleeping in hammocks in the woods.
 I’m not a particularly stingy person, but the less you spend on where you sleep, the more you can spend on champagne bottles at the club.
 No one expects you to be sleeping on the top bunk of a shared twenty person dormitory when you’ve got bottle service.

 I’ve had a room to myself in a cushy four-star hotel in Munich and also shared a 100 person tent in Munich.
 The tent cost me $100 less per night, and was by far more memorable and more lively.
 When you look back to the adventures you took years ago, you won’t remember the hotels you stayed in.
-I’ve slept in hammocks, sailboats, soggy tents and my car countless of times, and let me tell you, you won’t remember the uncomfortable sleeps, but your bank account will remember the $100 you spent on a hotel.
+I’ve slept in hammocks, sailboats, soggy tents and my car countless of times.
+Trust me, you won’t remember the uncomfortable nights of sleep, but your bank account will remember the $150 you spent on a hotel.

 Check out my latest travel video below.